racket/rhombus/design/naming/namespace.md

 different spaces, or to be bound to a namespace in one space and a non-namespace in a different space.
-For the most part, being able to bind in multiple spaces is helpful, but this possibility could create unhelpful binding effects when programmers misue space-specific binding capabilities.
+For the most part, being able to bind in multiple spaces is helpful, but this possibility could create unhelpful binding effects when programmers misuse space-specific binding capabilities.

 Rationale